Special COVID-19 related information: Replacing Social Security cards

 To prove your residency, you need to provide two of the following that include your name, address, and are dated within the last year:

-- Utility bill, phone bill, lease agreement, or rental receipt in your name
+- Lease agreement, mortgage statement, or rental receipt in your name (receipt cannot be handwritten)

 - Note: Mail addressed with a label or not postmarked first class mail by USPS will not be accepted.